Solution: Longest Repeating Character Replacement

 , where all characters are identical, after replacing, at most, k

-characters with any other lowercase English character.
+characters with any other uppercase English character.

 Constraints: